 Once a doctor diagnoses someone with bipolar disorder, they should see their doctor often to evaluate how well any prescription medications are working.
-Also, a doctor may recommend that a person with bipolar talk regularly with a mental health professional.
+Also, a doctor may recommend that a person with bipolar disorder talk regularly with a mental health professional.

 When to seek urgent care